mangeshb2024/automobile-ecommerce/README.md

 Once the build command is successfully executed, the build artifacts will be created in /dist under project root directory.
 After that, final code base along with build should be pushed to GitHub.

-**Backend**

-Backend services such as Dynamodb, AWS Lambda and API Gateway do not need building as such.
-These services can be created using management console and can be unit tested.
-Once tested successfully, these can be deployed using CloudFormation.

 ### Deployment

-**Frontend**

 To deploy this project AWS Amplify is used.

 Login to AWS account and move to AWS Amplify console.

-**Backend**

-Use CloudFormation to deploy backend services.